aws-samples/open-on-demand-on-aws/README.md

 ### Enabling Interactive Desktops

-The enable interactive desktops on a compute queue, do the following:
+You can enable interactive clusters on the Portal server by following the directions [here](https://osc.github.io/ood-documentation/latest/enable-desktops/add-cluster.html).

-1. Add a cluster to the Portal by following the directions [here](https://osc.github.io/ood-documentation/latest/enable-desktops/add-cluster.html)
+This requires you to have a compute queue with `pcluster_worker_node_desktop.sh` as your `OnNodeConfigured` script.

 ## Security